leapingturtlefrog/codebuff/CONTRIBUTING.md

 # Contributing to Codebuff

-Hey there! 👋 Thanks for wanting to contribute to Codebuff.
-Whether you're squashing bugs, building cool features, or making our docs better, we're excited to have you aboard!
+Hey there! 👋 Thanks for contributing to Codebuff.
+Bug fixes, features, and documentation improvements are welcome.

 ## Getting Started